Happy Election Day! Did you go out and vote? Good. God Bless America. Now it's time for cake.

 6 ounces semisweet chocolate chips

-2 tablespoons (1 ounce) unsalted butter
+2 tablespoons (1 ounce) unsalted butter1/2 cup heavy cream

 Directions